Background

 State and local policymakers should encourage innovation in housing construction.
 This includes increased use of modular construction with appropriate consumer protections and safety standards.

-Policymakers and the private sector should promote building construction and renovation with materials and technologies that decrease energy and water use (see also Disaster Planning and Recovery and Affordability).
+Policymakers and the private sector should promote building construction and renovation with materials and technologies that decrease energy and water use (see also Chapter 13: Disasters and Extreme Weather, as well as Chapter 12: Energy Affordability).
 They should target such programs to households with low and moderate incomes.

 Resident ownership of manufactured housing communities

-States should help residents of manufactured home communities purchase their community land.
-They should also help them establish some form of resident-controlled ownership.
-This should include codifying the first right of purchase or providing tax incentives for purchase by residents of parks that are for sale.
+Policymakers should help residents of manufactured home communities purchase their community land.
+They should help them establish resident-controlled ownership.
+This could include codifying the first right of purchase or providing tax incentives for purchase by residents of parks that are for sale.
+Policymakers should also provide financial assistance and other support to residents to relocate their manufactured homes if their manufactured home community closes or is sold to a third party.

 Manufactured housing as real property: States should pass laws similar to the Uniform Law Commission’s Uniform Manufactured Housing Act to ensure a fair process for considering certain manufactured housing to be real property.